earkevin11/Consuming-APIs/README.md

 - Below is classic OAuth2-style workflow used by many enterprise APIs, including CrowdStrike’s.
 - Important: Each API endpoint may require an API key you use to get an access token during a post request to have different scope of permissions like read/write.
 - URL for retrieving an access key with your API client secret and client ID
-- POST with your API key to url https://api.crowdstrike.com/oauth2/token
+- POST with your API key to url https://api.crowdstrike.com/oauth2/token will require different permissions for API key.

 - 1. 🔑 Creating the API Key / Client Credentials in Falcon CSPM a